tangashley/learning_by_interpreting_NMT/README.md

 # Learning by Interpreting (Part 1: Neural Machine Translation)
 We uses [Fairseq](https://github.com/facebookresearch/fairseq) for the NMT experiments.
-We modified the package for attention words extraction.
+It is modified for attention words extraction.

 ### Required Packages
 * Moses for tokenization